Overview

 Here are some important things to understand about ZBrush, so one can properly use GoZ.

-- If you rename an object sent from ZBrush to Blender, and send it back to ZBrush, it will not overwrite the SubTool but create a new one.
+• If you rename an object sent from ZBrush to Blender, and send it back to ZBrush, it won’t overwrite the SubTool but create a new one.
 This can sometimes be desired.
-One disadvantage is that the new SubTool will not keep its history
+One disadvantage is that the new SubTool won’t keep its history

 The Workflow

-button (top right).
-If you don’t rename the object in Blender it will replace the SubTool with the newly imported one, if you rename it, ZBrush will import it as a new SubTool.
+5. When done with the changes in Blender, make sure the mesh is clean.
+Then select one or multiple objects and click the GoB export button (top right).
+If you don’t rename the object in Blender it’ll replace the SubTool with the newly imported one, if you rename it, ZBrush will import it as a new SubTool.
 Note that the history will then be lost.

 General Things to Be Aware Of in ZBrush